Published: September 17, 2019

 Some people with mobility disabilities may not be able to use a mouse or trackpad.
 Because of this, setting up keyboard navigation on your website is important.
 With keyboard navigation, users can browse websites by pressing specific keys on the keyboard including the “tab” key and the “arrow” keys.
 Not sure if you’ve set up your website correctly for keyboard navigation?
 Follow these tips to make sure you have a keyboard-friendly site.

 Just like alt tags, labels are an important element to include on your website so screen readers can relay information to the user.
 For example, if the field is for an email address, it should be labeled as “Email.”
 To label fields correctly, use the <label> tag.

 Once you’ve applied a few accessibility best practices to your website, use tools (like browser extensions) to double-check accessibility levels.
 Or, use a Web Content Accessibility Guidelines (WCAG) 2.0 checklist.

 Website accessibility has become an important standard in today’s world.
 So, next time you’re designing a website, take a step back, pull out these tips and make sure your following accessibility guidelines so you don’t end up like Domino’s Pizza.

 Need help jumpstarting your website for accessibility?
-Let’s chat!
+Fill out our contact form and let’s chat!